UK in deadlock over Brexit 'Plan B' as May and Corbyn tussle

 Yet there was little sign on Thursday that either of the two major parties — which hold 88 percent of the 650 seats in parliament — were prepared to compromise on key demands.

-Corbyn said May had sent Britain hurtling towards the cliff edge of a disorderly exit on March 29 with no transition period, and urged her to ditch “red lines”.
+Corbyn said May had sent Britain hurtling toward the cliff edge of a disorderly exit on March 29 with no transition period, and urged her to ditch “red lines”.

 But he repeated his own prerequisite for talks: a pledge to block a no-deal Brexit.
 May told Corbyn that was “an impossible condition” and urged him to join cross-party discussions.